raykao/hub-spoke-environment/README.md

 - User Assigned Managed Identity: The Jumpbox is assigned a User MSI that has contributor rights over the initial resource groups (hub, spoke1, spoke2, spoke3)

 ### Setting up XRDP
 xrdp is installed by default (see Jumpbox OS Configs above).
 However you still need to enter a password for your default user account or create one that can login via password as XRDP requires password auth for the GUI session.
-To do so ```ssh``` into your your jumpbox in the hub network. run:
+To do so ```ssh``` into your your jumpbox in the hub network and set your admin_user's password.
+This does not disable ssh passwordless authentication but is needed when loging into the GUI session. run:

 ```bash
 ## Example Only
 ssh -p 2022 -i ${path.module}/certs/${terraform.workspace}/global/id_rsa ${local.admin_username}@${module.hub.jumpbox.ip_address}

 ## You can get this command as it's been added to Terraform outputs for convenience
 terraform output